CAJan93/docker_cheat_sheet/kubernetes/CKAD/3_Storage_and_more/README_CKAD_3.md

 - Permissions of apps to K8s via authentication and authorization using service accounts
 - Give pods minimum of permissions: Tradeoffs less permissions, the harder work becomes

-## Authenticating humans vs. machines
+## 3.1.
+Authenticating humans vs. machines X

 - Users authenticate with user accounts
 - Applications authenticate with service accounts